ChromaticHQ/calliope/README.md

 The `scripts` task handles operations related to JavaScript processing and optimization.
 It provides linting, uglification/compression (via [`terser`](https://npmjs.com/package/terser)), and concatenation.
 All of these operations are configurable to some degree.

-By default, this task does not lint JS files, but linting can be enabled via an `.env` file.
+By default, this task lints JS files by default, but linting can be disabled via an `.env` file.
 See [Developer Personalization] for details.

 ### `styles` - Pre-process Stylesheets

 The `styles` task generates CSS from your project’s `.scss` files using [`node-sass`](https://npmjs.com/package/node-sass).
 It includes a few affordances, such as [`gulp-sass-glob`](https://npmjs.com/package/gulp-sass-glob), [`gulp-autoprefixer`](https://www.npmjs.com/package/gulp-autoprefixer), and [`gulp-clean-css`](https://www.npmjs.com/package/gulp-clean-css).
 This task generates both minified and expanded (i.e. not minified) CSS stylesheets.
 Minified stylesheets will be named after your SCSS files, and expanded stylesheets will have the suffix `-expanded` attached to the filename.
 So if your stylesheet is named `main.scss`, Calliope will produce two files: `main.css` and `main-expanded.css`.

-By default, this task does not lint SCSS files, but linting can be enabled via an `.env` file.
+By default, this task lints SCSS files by default, but linting can be disabled via an `.env` file.
 See [Developer Personalization] for details.

 ## Daemons